cyrillkuettel/rover/README.md

 - [x] Specify species and similarity of plants.
 - [x] species -> API
 - [x] Show Progress bar
-- [ ] image processing: image comparision algorithm
+- [ ] image processing: image comparison algorithm

 # Start Local dev Environment: Linux
 ## API Key
 The app expects a constants.py in the `app` directory.
 This class contains the api-key which is needed for plant identification.
 Get a key for [plantnet](https://my.plantnet.org/usage).
-Create a file constants.py which contains a class `Constants` and replace the `<your-api-key>` with the api key you got from plantnet.
+Create a file constants.py which contains a class `Constants` and replace the `<your-api-key>` with the api key you got from plant net.
 ```python
 class Constants:
     def __init__(self):